How to prepare for a job interview: tips for success

 The better prepared you are, the more relaxed and comfortable you will be when the questions begin.
-The following offers a few interview tips and suggestions on ways to refine your interview technique.
+The following offers a few tips and suggestions on how to prepare for a job interview.

 Before the interview, it is a good idea to gather information about the organisation that has the position vacant and try to relate your experience to the specific duties of the job opportunity available.
 You can search for the organisation online for more information, and view their website for more detailed news and insight into its culture.
 Websites such as Glassdoor can also provide further information about an organisation.

 You can also use social media to gain greater insights that will help you prepare for your interview.
 But don’t be tempted to send a LinkedIn connection or Facebook friend request to your interviewer.
 Instead, it is perfectly acceptable to research your interviewer on social media, provided you focus on:

 - Determining how her or his role relates to the role you have applied for – this can give you a better idea of how to focus your answers, for example on the technical aspects or on the implementation process.